mborgerson/wiki-export/wiki/Xbox_Debug_Monitor.md

 #### <span id="cmd_getfile">getfile</span> (Download file)

 Retrieve the entire contents of the named file.
+The received data is prefixed with a 32 bit little endian value, which contains the number of bytes which have been read.

 Retrieve `size` bytes starting at `offset` from the named file.
+The received data is prefixed with a 32 bit little endian value, which contains the number of bytes which have been read.

 #### <span id="cmd_getfileattributes">getfileattributes</span> (Get file attributes)